JGodbold1/Tabby/README.md

 # AI Guitar Tab Transcription Tool

 An AI-powered web tool that transcribes songs into guitar tabs for 6-string guitars.
 The tool isolates the guitar part from an audio track, generates a guitar tab, and provides features like fretboard visualization and synchronized track playback.
 ---
+This project is intended for educational purposes only.
+The use of this code for commercial purposes or to gain personal or financial profit is strictly prohibited.
+Any attempts to use this code for personal gain or in a commercial product will be subject to legal consequences.
+---

 ## Features: